Patients Affected by DePuy Hip Replacement Systems Recall Aren’t Alone

-It might be easy for a lot of us to forget about a recall after months have passed, but we’re not the ones who have suffered serious complications or endured the pain and burden of additional surgery to correct a problem that shouldn’t have existed in the first place.
+It might be easy for a lot of us to forget about a recall after months have passed.
+Still, we’re not the ones who have suffered serious complications or endured constant pain and the burden of additional hip surgery to correct a problem that shouldn’t have existed in the first place.

 According to a CNNMoney article, DePuy stated back in 2010 that it planned on covering “reasonable and customary costs” of monitoring and treatment for services relating to recalled hip implants for failure and complications, including revision surgeries.
 With that being said, patients still don’t have a solid guarantee that they will be fully compensated for what they have had to pay for and endure.

 Many patients who have had a DePuy hip replacement system implanted have experienced severe pain, difficulty walking, instability, swelling of the joint, loosening of the metal implant, and metal poisoning.
 Revision surgery is necessary for some of these patients to correct the problem.

 Unfortunately, revision surgeries often come at a hefty cost and are not always fully covered by insurance companies.
 This can leave patients thousands of dollars in out-of-pocket expenses and a long road to recovery.

 Complications That May Arise With a Depuy Hip Replacement Are: